igrafx/miningkafka/howto.md

 Once LiveConnect is launched, the connector will be available for use.

-We can then connect to the ksqlDB CLI, from the ``docker-compose/`` repository of Liveconnect, with the command :
+We can connect to the ksqlDB CLI, from the ``docker-compose/`` repository of Liveconnect, with the command :

 ```
 docker-compose exec ksqldb-cli ksql http://ksqldb-server:8088